-Not content with an actual model, Clive also generated a virtual 3D model, the renders from it now feature on an information panel sited at the entrance to the site of the closed station at Rolleston-on-Dove where platforms and some other features are still visible, giving an added dimension to walking along the "Jinny Nature Trail".
+Not content with an actual model, Clive also generated a virtual 3D model, the renders from it now feature on information panels around the site of the closed station at Rolleston-on-Dove where platforms and some other features have been restored by volunteers, giving an added dimension to walking along the "Jinny Nature Trail".

 To view the latest news of developments at the site of the actual station, please visit our Facebook page: https://www.facebook.com/pages/Rolleston-on-Dove-Railway-Station/393619157480649

 Clive is always interested to hear the recollections of local people associated with this railway line and its stations, also he enjoys giving illustrated presentations to local groups; whether railway biased or just interested in projects of this type, he will taylor the talk to suit the audiance.
 To contact Clive, please email: firstname.lastname@example.org

 Painting of Rolleston-on-Dove Station